-220-5830 220 Riverside Ave., Jacksonville www.unityplaza.org
+220 Riverside Ave., Jacksonville

+www.unity-plaza.org

 A more recent addition to the area, Unity Plaza is an urban park and amphitheater that welcomes performers and hosts festivals for the community.
 First Coasters can experience concerts, workshops and even take enriching classes.
-Unity Plaza is also home to restaurants Brixx Wood Fired Pizza and HOBNOB.